relunctance/dgraph/wiki/content/get-started/index.md

 ## Dgraph

-Dgraph cluster consists of different nodes (zero, server & ratel) and each node serves a different purpose.
+A Dgraph cluster consists of different nodes (Zero, Alpha, and Ratel).
+Each each node serves a different purpose.

-**Dgraph Zero** controls the Dgraph cluster, assigns servers to a group and re-balances data between server groups.
+**Dgraph Zero** controls the Dgraph cluster, assigns alphas to a group and re-balances data between alpha groups.

 **Dgraph Alpha** hosts predicates and indexes.

 **Dgraph Ratel** serves the UI to run queries, mutations & altering schema.

-You need atleast one Dgraph zero and one Dgraph Alpha to get started.
+You need at least one Dgraph Zero and one Dgraph Alpha to get started.

 **Here's a 3 step tutorial to get you up and running.**

-This is a quick-start guide to running Dgraph.
 For an interactive walk through, take the [tour](https://tour.dgraph.io).

 You can see the accompanying [video here](https://www.youtube.com/watch?v=QIIdSp2zLcs).

 ## Step 1: Install Dgraph

-Dgraph can be installed from the install scripts, or run via Docker.
+Dgraph can be installed from the install scripts or run via Docker.

 ### From Docker Image

-Pull the Dgraph Docker images [from here](https://hub.docker.com/r/dgraph/dgraph/).
+Pull the Dgraph Docker image [from here](https://hub.docker.com/r/dgraph/dgraph/).
 From a terminal:

 ```sh
 docker pull dgraph/dgraph